QubesOS/qubes-doc/configuration/assigning-devices.md

 Possible issues
 ---------------
-Please refere to the [current documentation][possible issues] for an issue description and carefully read the [security implications]!
+Please refer to the [current documentation][possible issues] for an issue description and carefully read the [security implications]!
 Return here for a guide on how to enable permissive mode and disable strict reset!

 Enabling permissive mode